Get notified of page updates

 Guidelines for genetic testing in people diagnosed with melanoma

-People diagnosed with melanoma may have an inherited mutation that caused their cancer.
+People diagnosed with melanoma may have an that caused their cancer.
 Experts recommend that people who have been diagnosed with melanoma should speak with a genetics expert about genetic testing if they have any of the following:

 • diagnosed with three or more melanomas.